xMayble/xMayble/README.md

    <p><i>"Acceptance is when you choose to see every experience of yours as a gift"</i></p>

-   * 🔭 I’m currently working on a crypto-themed project!
+   * 🔭 I’m currently working on a finance dashboard with ML Predictions!

    * 🌱 I’m currently learning Spanish!